-Using insight gained from nearly 30 years of successfully placing consultants into meaningful job positions, we have outlined some industry best practices and tips to help you navigate the interview process.
+Using insight gained from over 30 years of successfully placing consultants into meaningful job positions, we have outlined some industry best practices and tips to help you navigate the interview process.

 Before the interview, reflect on your greatest accomplishments, strengths and improvement opportunities.
 List these for yourself, and be ready to share them when the appropriate interview questions arise.
 Be sure you can explain how your accomplishments supported your past employers; be ready with some examples of how your strengths applied in a work situation and some ways in which you are working on or have improved your development opportunities.

 Learn as much as you can about the company and position by talking with your recruiter and conducting research on your own.
 Interviewers appreciate and respect candidates who come to them with their homework thoroughly done.
 This action is seen as an indication of the type of employee you may be.

 Work with your local TEKsystems recruiter to gain unique insight into the company culture, interviewers and what type of questions to expect.
 We also recommend that you enlist friends or family members to help review potential interview questions about your experience, skills and career goals.
 Practice can help make you feel more comfortable and confident.

 During interviews, express yourself in a lively, confident manner and make eye contact with the hiring manager, even if you are nervous.
 Enthusiasm shows the interviewer you have the desire and energy to get the job done.
 Additionally, the people interviewing you will be drawn to your pleasant and confident attitude.

 Take several copies of your resume with you to the interview.
 Also prepare three to five questions, at minimum, for your interviewers.
 You can come with the questions written down in a portfolio.
 It is also acceptable to jot down a few notes as the interviewer answers your questions.